 Paula Woodhouse is currently doing an online Graduate Diploma of Psychology with Charles Sturt University.
 With a full-time job and two kids, life is pretty busy.
 That’s why Paula chose online study with Charles Sturt.
 Being an online student doesn’t mean Paula never gets to meet her lecturers, tutors and fellow students.
-Some of Paula’s subjects include residential schools.
-And combining online study and residential schools is the ideal combination.
+Some of Paula’s subjects include intensive schools.
+And combining online study and intensive schools is the ideal combination.

-What is a residential school?
+What is an intensive school?

 - exam preparation workshop